 MCC's computer network and internet connection is solely for educational purposes.
-Students bear full responsibility for their own actions and potential impact on others.
-Students abusing their computer privileges risk losing access to the network.
+It is a reasonable expectation that, students will take full responsibility for their own actions and potential impact on others.
+Therefore, if a student were to misuse or abuse their computer privileges they risk losing access to the network.

-In order to respect privacy, images of College property, students or staff can only be used for agreed College purposes.
-This includes use of digital systems outside of school hours, and offsite from the school.
-By accepting enrolment at the College, students thereby agree to use technology in accordance with MCC expectations whether learning at home, or on campus.
+In order to respect privacy, images of College property, students or staff can only be used for approved College purposes.
+That means images of staff or students or the school can only be used with the approval of the principal or their delegate.

+Expectation of proper use of MCC's student/staff accounts, and the digital systems includes within and outside of school hours, and onsite, online and/or offsite from campus.
+By accepting enrolment at the College, students thereby agree to use technology in accordance with MCC expectations whether learning at home, through MCC online, MCC onsite, or any other setting.